 While there may be variations, as a general rule, the basic set up to access ultrafast broadband via the new fibre optic cabling system goes like this.

-- Once there is fibre optic cabling in place in your street, you may choose to get ultrafast broadband, should you want to do this (and can afford to get it installed – and have the necessary permissions – see below).
+- Once there is fibre optic cabling in place in your street, you may choose to get ultrafast broadband, should you want to do this and have the necessary permissions.
+(See below.)
+In some cases there is a charge for fibre installation.
+In other case it is free.

 1) Connecting a fibre optic cable from the fibre optic cabling in the street to the home.